Quantum algorithms based on quantum trajectories: New Algorithm

-To fully realize the circuit $L$ we need a non-faulty implementation of some map $\mathcal{J}'$ which approximates $\mathcal{J}$.
+To fully realize the circuit $L$ we need a non-faulty implementation of the map $\mathcal{J}$.
 Given the faulty implementation of the map $\mathcal{J}$ using the circuit construction described above, we can construct a non-faulty implementation of $\mathcal{J}$ using the technique of oblivious amplification of isometries described in Lemma~\ref{lm:oaa}.
 Thus we can set

-where $W$ is the circuit construction described above and depicted in FIG~\ref{fig:cpbc} with Lemma~\ref{lm:oaa} implying we set $P_{1} = B\ket{0}\bra{0}B^{\dagger} \otimes \mathbb{I} \otimes \mathbb{I}$, and $P_{0} = \mathbb{I}\otimes \ket{0}\bra{0}^{\otimes a} \otimes \mathbb{I}$.
+where $W$ is the circuit construction described above and depicted in FIG~\ref{fig:cpbc}, with Lemma~\ref{lm:oaa} implying we set $P_{1} = B\ket{0}\bra{0}B^{\dagger} \otimes \mathbb{I} \otimes \mathbb{I}$, and $P_{0} = \mathbb{I}\otimes \ket{0}\bra{0}^{\otimes a} \otimes \mathbb{I}$.
 The number of times we apply the iterate $- W (\mathbb{I} - 2 P_{1})W^{\dagger}(\mathbb{I} -2 P_{0})$ is the number of times needed to boost the success probability of applying the map $\mathcal{J}$ to one.
 Lemma~\ref{lm:oaa} implies for an initial success probability of $p_{0}$, we must set $t = O(1 /\sqrt{p_{0}})$ to boost the success probability to one.
 We can quickly calculate the cost for implementing the circuit $L$ summarized in the Lemma below. \begin{lemma} The quantum circuit described by equation~\eqref{eq:jumpgadget} requires:

 queries to each $U(L_{\mu})$ and $U(L_{\mu})^{\dagger}$ along with

 additional 1- and 2-qubit gates, and

 ancillary qubits. \end{lemma} \begin{proof} Consider the quantum circuit described by equation~\eqref{eq:jumpgadget}.
 The ancillary qubit cost needed to implement the full circuit is equal to the number of ancillary qubits needed to implement one application of $W$ since we are allowed to reset the ancillary qubit register in-between applications of $W$.
 Each application of $W$ requires $O(a)$ ancillary qubits for the block-encoding register along with an additional $O(\log(m))$ ancillary qubits needed to implement the isometry encoding our completely positive map $\mathcal{J}$.
 Thus the total number of ancillary qubits needed to implement the circuit described by equation~\eqref{eq:jumpgadget} is given by